Great skills? Amazing layout? Good work history section? What’s the secret behind a *perfect* resume? You’ve come to the right place to find out.

 Our Muse is a clean resume design which offers two and a half columns.
 The left one is perfect for short information, the right side is ideal for longer texts, and the mini middle column is reserved specifically for dates, offering the employer an easy-to-understand timeline of your vocational history.

 Just look at that functional resume sample above.
 Shaded-in squares are used in your skills and foreign language expertise sections to show the HR manager exactly where you stand.
-If you need to fit everything onto a one-page resume, this one gives you the space to do so.
+If you need to fit everything onto a one-page resume, this easy resume template gives you the space to do so.

 A shortened section for your resume summary or objective ensures that it doesn’t get lost in your CV.
 It’s the perfect resume for anyone looking for the best resume templates out there which are clean, basic, and minimal in design.